anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge-Enrollment-Request (PER) Processing (Registrar-Agent to Registrar) {#exchanges_uc2_2_per}

 After receiving the voucher, the Registrar-Agent sends the PER to the registrar in the same HTTP-over-TLS connection.
-Which is similar to the PER processing described in Section 5.2 of {{RFC8995}}.
+Which is similar to the PER processing described in section 5.2 of {{RFC8995}}.
 In case the PER cannot be send in the same HTTP-over-TLS connection the Registrar-Agent may send the PER in a new HTTP-over-TLS connection.
 The registrar is able to correlate the PVR and the PER based on the signatures and the contained product-serial-number information.
 Note, this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.
 As specified in {{PER-response}} deviating from BRSKI the PER is not a raw PKCS#10.